xeoneux/postshape/README.md

-NOTE: This is a fork of https://github.com/HHogg/preshape that works with Next.js (instead of React Router)
+NOTE: This is a fork of https://github.com/HHogg/preshape that works with Next.js

 ![](./workspaces/site/src/assets/postshape.svg)